Eat All the Colors

 As you make more and more juices, you'll find the combinations you like best.
 It's like an arts and crafts project every time, but with a mouthwatering outcome.

 As I noted above, I use the Nama J2 cold-press juicer.
-There are many reasons I chose this brand and model.
+This juicer is great because:

 Other Equipment